Harika-SVL/Azure_Devops/notes.md

     * default branch: master
     * default remote: origin
     * remote branch: name of remote/name of branch
+* Single local repo can have multiple remote repo's

 ### Building and Packaging the code